 FMRA Section 333 sets forth the requirements for considering whether a UAS will create a hazard to users of the NAS or the public, or otherwise pose a threat to national security; and further, provides the authority for such UAS to operate without airworthiness certification.

-As discussed in detail above, the Nova R8400 UAS will operate safely in the NAS without creating a hazard to users of the NAS, or the public, or otherwise pose a threat to national security.
+As discussed in detail above, Envision will operate the DJI Inspire 1 UAS safely in the NAS, without creating a hazard to users of the NAS, or the public, or otherwise pose a threat to national security.

 CONCLUSION